|

 The number of tunes with available

-many tunes listed, for which the Scorch Score is not yet available.
-For these,
+many tunes listed, for which the PDF Score is not yet available.
+For most of these, there is an audio player

 there are MIDI arrangements which you can listen to or download.